podgorskiy/bimpy/README.md

 Features:

-* Allows to create immediate mode UI with python easily.
+* Immediate mode UI with python.
 The API is kept as close to the original dear imgui as possible.

 * **bimpy** already has all necessary functionality for window/OpenGL context creation and hides those details from the user.

-* **bimpy** supports multiple contexts and allows creating multiple windows.
+* **bimpy** can display images from ndarrays, PIL Images, numpy arrays, etc.,

 * **bimpy** works on Windows, GNU Linux, and macOS.

-* **bimpy** does not have dependencies and can be easely built from sources.
+* **bimpy** does not have dependencies and can be easily built from sources.
 Building relies only on distutils.

-* **bimpy** can display images from ndarrays, PIL Images, numpy arrays, etc.,

 # Hello world with bimpy